-Ivanhoe Northcote Canoe Club (INCC) is located on the banks of the Yarra in Fairfield Park near the boathouse cafe off Heidelberg Road in the City of Yarra.
-The club was established over 50 years ago and has a proud history as one of Victoria’s largest kayaking clubs, producing many Australian representatives over the decades.
+The Ivanhoe Northcote Canoe Club (INCC) clubhouse is located on the banks of the Yarra in Fairfield Park near the boathouse cafe off Heidelberg Road in the City of Yarra.
+The club was established in the 1950s and has a proud history as one of Victoria’s largest kayaking clubs, producing many Australian representatives over the decades.

 The club offers many benefits to members:

-INCC was founded in 1956 by Ross Chenoweth after the demise of the Rudder Grange Canoe Club which folded with the closure of the Rudder Grange Boathouse and Tearooms.
-In the beginning the club consisted of a trailer of boats, which were towed to the river two to three times a week.
-The original ‘put in’ was at the old swimming pool steps in Alphington Park just up stream of the paper mill.
+The Ivanhoe Canoe Club was founded in 1956 by Ross Chenoweth after the demise of the Rudder Grange Canoe Club and the closure of the Rudder Grange Boathouse and Tearooms.
+The club initially consisted of a trailer of boats, which were towed to the river two or three times a week.
+The original ‘put in’ was at the old swimming pool steps in Alphington Park just upstream of the paper mill.

-In the early 70’s the club was invited to use Panther Pavilion in Fairfield Park.
-As this was in Northcote Council at the time it was decided to rename the club Ivanhoe Northcote Canoe Club.
+In the early 70’s the club was invited by the Northcote Council to use the Panther Pavilion in Fairfield Park.
+The club changed the name Ivanhoe Northcote Canoe Club at that time.